 A Rocha Brazil has worked with Christians in many parts of the country, mobilizing communities and churches to respond to the environmental challenges in their neighbourhoods and equipping the church to engage with government policies.

-The teams in British Columbia, Ontario and Manitoba bring hope through care of people and places.
-They are preserving sensitive habitats and threatened species, growing organic food and feeding people on low incomes and teaching and inspiring children about the world around them.
+A Rocha Canada, (Brooksdale Environmental Centre, Cedar Haven Eco-Centre, Boreal Ecology Centre) brings hope through the care of people and places.
+They are preserving sensitive habitats and threatened species, growing food and feeding people on low incomes and inspiring children and people on the margins.
+All are welcome to visit!

-Through the Internship Programme (BC), young people receive instruction and practical experience in their chosen field: sustainable agriculture, conservation science, environmental education or food and hospitality – and at the same time, participate in community life and learn about environmental stewardship and the Christian faith.
+The Brooksdale Environmental Centre (BC) also has short-term living opportunities for young adults looking for international experiences (Internships).
+These experiences provide practical skills in sustainable agriculture, conservation science, environmental education or food and hospitality – and at the same time, interns participate in community life and learn about environmental stewardship and the Christian faith.

 Based at their environmental centre, Krupárna, the A Rocha team in NE Bohemia runs children's environmental clubs and summer camps, and organizes bird ringing demonstrations and exhibitions, involving and training young naturalists.
 Krupárna’s two hectares of ‘nature garden’ – ponds, bird hides, insect hotels and more – make it an ideal site.